 The term Federally Insured refers to any credit union insured by the NCUA through the NCUSIF.
 All FCUs and CCUs are Federally Insured.
 Most SCCUs are also Federally Insured.
-The coverage of all Federally Insured credit unions is exactly the same and is identical to the coverage offered by FDIC to banks and other for-profit financial institutions.
+The term also applies to other financial institutions insured through FDIC.
+NCUSIF and FDIC coverage are identical.

 Field of Membership (FOM)